 Part II — Retail shop leases

-6. Disclosure
+6. Disclosure statement, tenant’s rights if not given by landlord etc.

 (1) Where a retail shop lease is entered into and the tenant has not, at least 7 days before the entering into of the lease, been given a disclosure statement in accordance with subsection (4) or the disclosure statement given is incomplete or contains false or misleading information, the tenant may, in addition to exercising any other right, do either or both of the following —